uqtmiller/uqtmiller.github.io/_pages/recruitment.md

 The second position is for a Postdoctoral Research Fellow with experience in **human-centred machine learning**.

+The successful candidates will work with the lab team and external experts to design, develop, and evaluate decision support tools for high-stakes decision making; including  working with Professor Peter Soyer and Professor Monika Janda on decision support for skin cancer detetion.

+It is expected that the successful candidates will each contribute to research, some engagement, and to teaching part of one course per year or supervise thesis students.
+This is a valuable opportunity to develop a teaching portfolio and an emerging research portfolio when applying for academic and other research positions in the future.

 ## Selection criteria

 The successful candidate with have: